vendia/blog/pages/industry-supply-chain-visibility.md

           />

-          #### On average, Vendia Share customers save **$1.4MM** in their first year through efficiency improvements with Vendia Share.
+          #### On average, Vendia Share customers **save $1.4MM in their first year** through efficiency improvements with Vendia Share.

           # **Save up to 93% on manual reconciliation costs with accurate automation.**
-        wrapTheColumnInACard: false
+        wrapTheColumnInACard: true
       - text: >-
           <img
           src="https://res.cloudinary.com/vendia/image/upload/v1677269825/Website/Icons/Blue%20icons/Money_97_yxbkyt.svg"  class="image-float-left"
           />

-          #### Vendia Share's single view of the complex supply chain gives you the power to **identify trends** and opportunities faster.
+          #### Vendia Share's single view of the complex supply chain gives you the power to **identify trends and opportunities** faster.

           # **See potential EBITDA margin improvements of 4% to 10%.**
-        wrapTheColumnInACard: false
+        wrapTheColumnInACard: true
     maxColumns: "2"
     intro:
-      title: Solve your supply chain challenges efficiently and cost-effectively
+      title: What kinds of results can you expect?
-      text: Invite partners to join in seconds and onboard them in minutes for real-time data sharing and collaboration
+      text: What would you do with more data, more time, and more money?
   - type: Hero
     title: Let us help you improve supply chain resiliency
-    text: Solve your supply chain challenges efficiently and cost-effectively with Vendia Share.
+    text: We'll help you solve your data sharing challenges efficiently and cost-effectively with Vendia Share.
     contentAlignment: Left
     hideSeparator: true
     image: